MW 24x6 / N38 - cylindrical magnet

 Shopping tips

-Moreover, even though neodymium is part of the strongest magnets, they are susceptible to corrosion in humid environments.
-For this reason, they are coated with a thin layer of epoxy to protect them from corrosion.
-It's worth noting that NdFeB neodymium magnets are about 13% lighter than SmCo magnets and, despite their power, are brittle, which requires care during their handling.
+Moreover, although neodymium is part of the strongest magnets, they are prone to corrosion in humid environments.
+For this reason, they are coated with a coating of gold to protect them from corrosion.
+Interestingly that NdFeB neodymium magnets are about 13% lighter than SmCo magnets and, despite their power, easily break, which requires special caution during their handling.
 Therefore, any mechanical processing should be done before they are magnetized.

-In terms of properties in different environments, neodymium magnets are sensitive to corrosion, especially in conditions of high humidity.
-Therefore, they are often coated with thin coatings, such as epoxy, to shield them from external factors and extend their lifespan.
-Temperatures exceeding 130°C can cause a reduction of their magnetic strength, although there are specific types of neodymium magnets that can withstand temperatures up to 230°C.
+In terms of properties in different environments, neodymium magnets are sensitive to corrosion, especially in humid conditions.
+Therefore, they are often coated with coatings, such as gold, to shield them from environmental factors and extend their lifespan.
+High temperatures exceeding 130°C can cause a deterioration of their magnetic strength, although there are particular types of neodymium magnets that can withstand temperatures up to 230°C.

 Handle Neodymium Magnets with Caution